Do Paper Coffee Filters remove Caffeine

 3. Potential Residue: Paper coffee filters may leave fine particles or residue in the brewed tea.
 This results in a less visually appealing or clear beverage than dedicated tea filters or infusers.

 4. Environmental Impact: Disposable coffee filters offer convenience but contribute to landfill waste when discarded after use.
-This may be a concern for those looking to minimize their ecological footprint.
+This may be a concern for those looking to minimise their ecological footprint.

 5. Inconsistent Brewing: Due to variations in thickness and porosity, different brands or types of coffee filters may yield inconsistent brewing results, leading to unpredictable tea flavour and strength.

-In summary, while using a coffee filter for brewing tea can offer convenience and cost-effectiveness, potential drawbacks such as flavour absorption, limited brewing space, and environmental impact should be considered.
-Ultimately, the choice between using a coffee filter and dedicated tea filters or infusers depends on individual preferences, brewing preferences, and the desired quality of the brewed tea.
+In summary, using a coffee filter for brewing tea offers convenience and cost savings, but drawbacks like flavour absorption, limited space, and environmental impact remain.
+The final choice depends on personal taste, brewing style, and selecting the right filter size to achieve the desired tea quality.

 Can I use a Coffee Filter instead of a Strainer?